 An Ohio first-time home buyer, per HUD guidelines, is someone who hasn’t owned a principal residence in the past three years, with exceptions for those purchasing in targeted areas, honorably discharged veterans, or certain public servants.
 The Ohio Housing Finance Agency (OHFA) and local programs provide grants and down payment assistance (DPA) to ease upfront costs.
-This article considers Ohio’s top 2025 first-time home buyer grants and DPA programs, includes reference links for state and local initiatives, presents two case studies, and ranks the top 10 OH lenders for home buyer grants based on participation and market presence.
+The article reveals Ohio’s top 2026 first-time home buyer grants and DPA programs, includes reference links for state and local initiatives, presents two case studies, and ranks the top 10 OH lenders for home buyer grants based on participation and market presence.

 The OHFA administers Ohio’s primary home buyer programs, offering 30-year fixed-rate mortgages (FHA, VA, USDA, or conventional) paired with grants and DPA.